 Pearls are one of the earth’s most beautiful natural treasures.
-They have been prized by humans for thousands of years and were significant in many different ancient cultures including Ancient Egypt and Ancient Rome.
-Pearls continue to be an extremely popular option today.
-They are loved globally for their timeless aesthetic that has made them a quintessential piece of gemstone jewelry.
+Humans have prized them for thousands of years and were significant in many different ancient cultures, including Ancient Egypt and Ancient Rome.
+As a result, pearls continue to be an extremely popular option today.
+They are loved globally for the timeless aesthetic that has made them a quintessential piece of gemstone jewelry.
 Despite this, some people are still unclear about a few different aspects relating to pearls.
-In this article, we provide an in-depth answer to one question that many people continue to ask us: how are pearls made?
+This article provides an in-depth answer to one question that many people continue to ask us: how are pearls made?
 While this may sound like an obvious question, it’s not as simple as it may seem.
-We begin by talking about how a pearl is initially formed and continue to describe how they are harvested and finally, how they are prepared for jewelry.
+We begin by talking about how a pearl is formed and continue to describe how they are harvested and, finally, how they are prepared for jewelry.

 (Image Courtesy of BBC)

-Pearls are truly one-of-a-kind, especially when you consider that they are the only gemstones to come from a living creature.
+Pearls are indeed one-of-a-kind, especially when you consider that they are the only gemstones to come from a living creature.
 Mollusks such as oysters and mussels create pearls.
-In freshwater rivers and ponds, mussels produce pearls, while in saltwater they are produced by oysters.
+In freshwater rivers and ponds, mussels produce pearls, while in saltwater, they are made by oysters.
 Today, freshwater pearls available on the market come primarily from China.
-Saltwater pearls, on the other hand, are found off the coast of Japan, French Polynesia, and Australia.
+On the other hand, Saltwater pearls are found off the coast of Japan, French Polynesia, and Australia.
 There are a few different types of pearls, including Akoya, Handama, Tahitian, and South Sea.
 Each type is unique in appearance, quality, and price.

 How are Pearls Made?

-So, pearls come from oysters and mussels, but exactly how are they created by them?
-The process begins when a particle, or what is referred to as an irritant, gets inside the mollusk.
-This particle in essence functions as the nucleus of the pearl from a very early stage.
-Once the irritant becomes trapped, the mollusk begins to coat to it with nacre as a defense mechanism.
+So, pearls come from oysters and mussels, but exactly how do they create them?
+The process begins when a particle, or what is referred to as an irritant, gets inside the mollusk—this particle, in essence, functions as the nucleus of the pearl from a very early stage.
+Once the irritant becomes trapped, the mollusk begins to coat it with nacre as a defense mechanism.
 Nacre is a composite made mostly of aragonite that is strong and iridescent.
 The unique luster (or glow) of pearls comes from this nacre.
-The mollusk coats the nucleus with thousands upon thousands of layers of nacre, and over time, a pearl begins to slowly form.
+The mollusk coats the nucleus with thousands upon thousands of layers of nacre, and over time, a pearl begins to form slowly.
 How long it takes for a pearl to form is dependent on the growth rate of the nacre.
-Most pearls typically take anywhere between two to four years to fully develop.
+Most pearls typically take anywhere between two to four years to develop fully.

 (Image Courtesy of Dude I Want That)